ramakrishnaChelpuri/pigGame/README.md

 How to play:

-1.Enter names of player 1 and player 2 when you load page for the first time.

-2.Use "ROLL DICE" button to roll the dice and scores are accumilated untill you Roll a 1 OR by clciking "HOLD".
+1.Use "ROLL DICE" button to roll the dice and scores are accumilated untill you Roll a 1 OR by clciking "HOLD".

-3.Once you roll a 1, your score becomes zero! and other player becomes active and he should roll the dice.
+2.Once you roll a 1, your score becomes zero! and its other players turn now.

-4.Use "HOLD" to keep the scores.
+3.Use "HOLD" to keep the scores.

-5.Who ever scores 100 first is the winner!
+4.Who ever scores 100 first is the winner!

 Have Fun...
 Thanks!